HOPS: High-order Polynomials with Self-supervised Dimension Reduction for Load Forecasting: Higher-order Polynomial Model and Self-supervised Dimension Reduction

-In practice, we can obtain suitable $k_i (i=1,2,\cdots )$ by a validation set or directly specify fixed $k_i$ based on experience.
-For load forecasting tasks, the polynimoal model's performance is not highly sensitive to the choice of $k_i$, allowing us to make reasonable adjustments based on computational cost.
-Thus, we have presented the complete polynomial model.
+Up to this point, we have presented the full scope of our proposed polynimoal model.
 Since the model is based on high-order polynomials with self-supervised dimensionality reduction, we refer to it as HOPS.
-We provide an illustration in Fig. \ref{model2}.
+To provide a clearer presentation, we provide an illustration in Fig. \ref{model2}.

 It is worth noting that if Z-score normalization is applied to the input data, the dimension reduction process described above becomes nearly equivalent to PCA in mathematical terms.
 In the case of load forecasting, the input variables are mostly categorical variables, so we generally do not use Z-score normalization.